udykas/Sprint-Challenge-Node-Express/Review.md

 ## What is Middleware?

 middleware is a funcion that has access to the request object (req), response object (res), and next.
+Middleware can:

+1) Execute code
+2) Change the req and res objects
+3) End req-res cycle
+4) Call next middleware function

 ## What is a Resource?